NPQ in Leading Teacher Development

 Is the NPQLTD programme for me?

-This programme is for those who have, or are aspiring to have, responsibilities for leading the development of other teachers in their school.
+This programme is for teachers and leaders interested in developing others, including those who have, or are aspiring to have, responsibilities for leading the development of other teachers in their school.
 You may have responsibilities for the development of all teachers across a school, or specifically trainees or teachers who are early in their career.

 How does the NPQLTD work?